Talfirion/TeleportAPI/README.md

 ### What Gets Copied

 When teleporting a structure, the API copies:
-- âœ“ All block types and their states
+- All block types and their states
-- âœ“ Chest contents
+- Chest contents
-- âœ“ Sign text
+- Sign text
-- âœ“ All tile entity NBT data
+- All tile entity NBT data
-- âœ“ Custom block properties
+- Custom block properties
+/
 ## API Reference

 | Class | Purpose |